KJisWicked/ascendion-test-next-app/README.md

 ## Setting Up Project

 1. `npm` is also installed together with its corresponding NodeJS version that you installed with `nvm`.
-But you can ignore this, as we are experimenting with using `yarn`.
+But you can ignore this, as we are using `yarn` here.

 2. Install dependencies: